 Lynda Mansson - Director General

 Lynda joined MAVA as Director General in August 2010.
 She is responsible for implementing the strategy of the foundation and leading the secretariat team.
 Since joining the foundation, Lynda has overseen a complete reshaping of MAVA including changes at the levels of the board, staff, strategy, processes, project selection, and communications.
 Lynda is deeply interested in sustainability issues and led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion.
-She is also committed to increasing the level of transparency and accountability of the foundation.
+She also ensures the impact of the foundation’s investments, and is committed to increasing its level of transparency and accountability.

 Before joining the foundation, Lynda spent 13 years with WWF International in Switzerland.
 She brought with her the experience of managing and directing global strategies for all aspects of office operations in the WWF Network and developing performance tools for its offices.
 Prior to that, she spent five years in charge of WWF leadership and organisational development.